SomethingWithComputers/marquee/README.md

 Second, you might wonder if, because the maximum amount of leafs on a single vine is 34, it'll stop counting at 17000 steps.
 And that's a great question and thank you for asking!
 But no, don't be silly.

 Initially (<17000 steps) both vines will grow at the same time and represent the same number.
 However, should you have a good day and walk more than 17000 steps, the vine on the right will start over and represent the steps *over* the initial 17000 steps.
 This means that if both vines are full you've taken a whopping 34000 steps in a single day- which is quite the achievement!
-At this point that doesn't do anything anymore but rest assured that I think you did a great job and you definitely have gotten your steps in for the day.
+At this point it doesn't visually do anything anymore but rest assured that I think you did a great job and you definitely have gotten your steps in for the day.

+Basically, if both vines are the same height, you're under 17000 steps - except if they're both fully grown.

 ---
 This work is licensed under a